sidbhawani19/GenerativeAdversarial-NeuralNetwork/README.md

    - **Matplotlib** is used for data visualization, showcasing the generated fashion images.

 5. **Setting Up Environment**
-   - Instructions are provided for setting up the environment, including installing dependencies and limiting GPU memory growth to prepare for building the GAN.
+   - Install dependencies and limit GPU memory growth to prepare for building the GAN.

 ## Conclusion
 This project showcases the use of GANs in generating a fashion line, highlighting their potential in creative content generation.
 By understanding the key components and training process of GANs, developers can explore various applications of this technology in different domains.